-Sometimes it is necessary to entire replace an window. windows Replacement should match the originals in material, size, number of panes and type of operation.
-In addition, rails, stiles, and should match mullions the originals in thickness and depth.
+Sometimes it is necessary to replace an entire window.
+Replacement windows should match the originals in material, size, number of panes and type of operation.
+In addition, rails, stiles, and mullions should match the originals in thickness and depth.

-UNDER NO CIRCUMSTANCES SHOULD A SIGNIFICANT WINDOW OPENING BE MADE SMALLER TO ACCOMODATE A STOCK WINDOW.
+Undernocircumstances should a significant window opening be made smaller to accommodate a stock window.
 Such a treatment will ruin not only the proportions of the window itself, but those of the entire building.

-In addition to the window itself, the trim, sills, lintels, and hood molding which surround it add to the character of a building.
+In addition to the window itself, the trim, sills, lintels, and hood molding which surround it adds to the character of a building.
 Window trim has aesthetic and practical purposes.
 First, the trim provides a visual transition from the sheathing material to the window.
 Window trim also protects the joint between the window and the wall from the elements.

 Original window treatments should be maintained as much as possible.
 Deteriorated trim can usually be repaired, by filling holes with putty, plastic wood, or epoxy, and painting.
 In many cases, sanding and new coat of paint is all that is needed.

-If window trim must be replaced, new trim should match the original in width and detailing as closely as possi-IF REPLACEMENT WINDOWS ble.
-ARE INSTALLED, CARE MUST ΒE TAKEN TO PRESERVE AND PROTECT WOOD ALL ORIGINAL TRIM.
+If window trim must be replaced, new trim should match the original in width and detailing as closely as possible.
+If replacement windows are installed, care must be taken to preserve and protect all original wood trim.
 If trim must be removed to install new windows, it should be treated with care until it is back in place.

-BLOCKING OF EXISTING WINDOWS IS NOT ENCOURAGED.
+Blocking of existing windows ls not encouraged.
 Windows on major or highly visible facades should never be blocked.
 In some cases, it may be necessary to block a window on a secondary facade to accommodate changes in the interior arrangement of a building.
 This should be undertaken only after all other possible courses of action have been considered.